 What is Sensors?

-In broader meaning, sensors are devices or machines used to detect the presence of any physical object in the vicinity and send information about the same to the receiving end.
+In a broader meaning, sensors are devices or machines used to detect the presence of any physical object in the vicinity and send information about the same to the receiving end.
 The device is mostly used with other electronic devices.
-Any physical quantity like pressure, force, strain, light etc. can be identified and converted into desired electrical signal.
-Basically, this are classified as analog and digital sensors.
-Other include temperature, ultrasonic, pressure and proximity sensors.
+Any physical quantity like pressure, force, strain, light etc., can be identified and converted into a desired electrical signal.
+Basically, these are classified as analog and digital sensors.
+Others include temperature, ultrasonic, pressure and proximity sensors.
 It uses less energy and has high performance.
-Data is collected from the environment using sensors and used for internet of things.
+Data is collected from the environment using sensors and used for the internet of things.

 Top 12 Types of Sensors